kashwary/MLPPKumar/README.md

 # MLPPKumar
+This was part of an assignment for a course.

 Initially I used  a datacamp video explaining how to do a API call to import data.
 After that I used the documentation from ACS website as I was not able to get the block level data pulled using that video.
 I tried a bunch of variables ranging from different population for different race to age and sex.
 A bunch of them didn't have the value for block level data.
 After trying for a bunch variables I chose, total population followed by male and female split for the total population.
 The other variables in the dataset are state, block, county.